dougeby/IntuneDocs/InTuneDocs/Troubleshoot/troubleshoot-mam.md

-## Common issues
+## Common Intune administrative issues

-**Issue:** App protection policy without device enrollment, made in the Azure portal, is not applying to the Skype for Business app on iOS and Android devices.
+1. **Issue:** App protection policy without device enrollment, made in the Azure portal, is not applying to the Skype for Business app on iOS and Android devices.

-Resolution: Skype for Business must be set up for modern authentication.
+  **Resolution**: Skype for Business must be set up for modern authentication.
 Please follow instructions in [Enable your tenant for modern authentication](http://social.technet.microsoft.com/wiki/contents/articles/34339.skype-for-business-online-enable-your-tenant-for-modern-authentication.aspx) to set up modern authentication for Skype.

-**Issue:** MAM without Enrollment policies are not applying to any (supported Office App)[https://www.microsoft.com/en-us/cloud-platform/microsoft-intune-partners] for any user.
+2. **Issue:** MAM without Enrollment policies are not applying to any [supported Office App](https://www.microsoft.com/en-us/cloud-platform/microsoft-intune-partners) for any user.

-Resolution: Confirm that the user is licensed for Intune.
+  **Resolution**: Confirm that the user is licensed for Intune.
+It can take up to 8 hours for a newly deployed app protection policy to be applied.

-**Issue:** IT admin user is unable to configure MAM policies in Azure Portal
+3. **Issue:** IT admin user is unable to configure MAM policies in Azure Portal.

-Resolution:
+  **Resolution**:

-The following roles have access to the Azure Portal:
+  The following user roles have access to the Azure Portal:

   - Global administrator, which you can set up in the [Office Portal](http://portal.office.com/)
   - Owner, which you can set up in the [Azure Portal](https://portal.azure.com/).
   - Contributor, which you can set up in the [Azure Portal](https://portal.azure.com/).

   Refer to [Get ready to configure mobile app management policies with Microsoft Intune](https://docs.microsoft.com/en-us/intune/deploy-use/get-ready-to-configure-mobile-app-management-policies-with-microsoft-intune) for help  setting up these roles.

-**Issue:** App report does not show user(s) we recently targeted MAM policy to.
+4. **Issue:** App report does not show user(s) we recently targeted MAM policy to.

-Resolution: If a user is newly targeted with a MAM policy, it can take up to 24 hours for that user to show up in reports as a targeted user.
+  **Resolution**: If a user is newly targeted with a MAM policy, it can take up to 24 hours for that user to show up in reports as a targeted user.

-**Issue:** Policy changes/updates can take up to 8 hours to apply.
+5. **Issue:** Policy changes/updates can take up to 8 hours to apply.

-Resolution: End user can log out of the app and log back in to force sync with service .
+  **Resolution**: End-user can log out of the app and log back in to force sync with service .

-**Issue:** MAM policy is not applying to Apple DEP devices
+6. **Issue:** MAM policy is not applying to Apple DEP devices.

-Resolution: Please ensure you are using User Affinity with Apple Device Enrollment Program (DEP).
+  **Resolution**: Please ensure you are using User Affinity with Apple Device Enrollment Program (DEP).
 User Affinity is required for any app that requires user authentication under DEP.
 Refer to [Enroll corporate-owned Device Enrollment Program iOS devices](https://docs.microsoft.com/en-us/intune/deploy-use/ios-device-enrollment-program-in-microsoft-intune) for more information on iOS DEP enrollment.

 ### See also